uabrc/uabrc.github.io/docs/data_management/tutorial/globus_group_tutorial.md

 - Start from [an existing Collection you created or own](#how-do-i-find-collections-i-created-or-own).
 - [Install Globus Connect Personal](#how-do-i-install-globus-connect-personal) and [share a folder](#how-do-i-choose-specific-folders-to-share-using-globus-connect-personal) to create a Collection you created or own.
-- Install and configure one or more Endpoints with Globus Connect Server.
+- Install and configure one or more Collections with Globus Connect Server.
 To do this, please [Contact Support](../../help/support.md#how-do-i-create-a-support-ticket) to start a discussion.

 The instructions below assume you are starting from an existing Collection you created or own.